Da Nang: Tourism

-Non Nuoc Beach is a white sandy beach on the outskirts of Đà Nẵng that is renowned for its history as an R&R destination for American troops during the Vietnam War.
-Today, the beach, along with Mỹ Khê beach to the north, are home to expensive resorts, surfing, and entertainment facilities.
+Non Nuoc Beach is a white sandy beach on the outskirts of Đà Nẵng that is known for its history as an R&R destination for American troops during the Vietnam War.
+The beach, along with Mỹ Khê beach to the north, has resorts, surfing, and entertainment facilities.
 Ba Na Hills is a mountain resort with a 5 km-long cable car system which carries guests up to Ba Na's peak at 1487m above sea level.
-Son Tra Mountain, just some miles away from the city centre with some wild streams and resorts along the seaside.
+Son Tra Mountain, miles away from the city centre with some wild streams and resorts along the seaside.

-The central coastal city of Da Nang saw a significant growth in international tourist arrivals in 2017, according to the city's Department of Tourism.
-In 2017, about 6.6 million visitors came to Da Nang, up 19% over the previous year and 4.8% higher than its yearly target.
-The figure included 4.3 million domestic tourists, up 11.3% year-on-year.

 The central city earned over VND19.4 trillion (US$853.96 million) in revenue, an increase of 20.6% from 2016.
-Statistics also show that the city witnessed an impressive increase in the number of visitors by air which stood at over 1.58 million, up 74.4% while by-car visitors via Thailand and Laos was estimated at 14,120.
+Statistics show that the city witnessed an increase in the number of visitors by air which stood at over 1.58 million, up 74.4% while by-car visitors via Thailand and Laos was estimated at 14,120.

 In 2016, Da Nang was voted one of the top 10 resort destinations in Asia by readers of Smart Travel Asia magazine.
-In 2018, Da Nang was also listed as one of the destinations to visit before it became too famous on the Business Insider website.
-According to the Japanese newspaper Nikkei, in the 2018 ranking of tourist destinations by Airbnb – the world's largest accommodation booking website, Da Nang ranked 5th globally and 1st in Southeast Asia in terms of attracting tourists.
-Also in 2018, the Golden Bridge phenomenon became a focal point on famous newspapers around the world.
-In 2019, the leading prestigious American newspaper – The New York Times praised Da Nang as "the Miami of Vietnam", ranking 15th in the list of 52 places to visit in the world.
+In 2018, Da Nang was listed as one of the destinations to visit before it became too famous on the Business Insider website.
+According to the Japanese newspaper Nikkei, in the 2018 ranking of tourist destinations by Airbnb, Da Nang ranked 5th globally and 1st in Southeast Asia in terms of attracting tourists.

+Also in 2018, the Golden Bridge phenomenon became a focal point on some newspapers.
+In 2019, the American newspaper New York Times praised Da Nang as "the Miami of Vietnam", ranking 15th in the list of 52 places to visit in the world.

+In 2026, David D. Lee from South China Morning Post described that Da Nang is jokingly called by Korean tourists as "province of South Korea".
+Some signs are written in Korean and Korean music is played.

 Cuisine

-Central Vietnamese cuisine, particularly the cuisine of Da Nang, is well known through Vietnam, and growing in popularity internationally.
-Da Nang is famous for its flavorful dishes, such as Mì Quảng, Bún chả cá (fish ball noodle soup), Bánh tráng cuốn thịt heo (rice paper rolls with pork) and Bánh xèo.
+Da Nang's culinary identity is strongly shaped by the flavors of Central Vietnam, characterized by bold, spicy, and savory profiles that distinguish the region's food from the milder cuisine of the south and the more subtle dishes of the north.